-As a student, you will be expected to:
+As a student you will be expected to:

-● Complete a review of any chapter on which your examination score was below 70%.
+● Complete a review of any section on which your examination score was below 50%.

-● Retake any examination, after completing an information review, to increase that examination score to a minimum of 70% (maximum of three attempts). *Please note: Minimum exam score requirements may vary by college or university; therefore, you should refer to your course addendum to determine what your minimum exam score requirements are.
+● Retake any examination, after completing an information review, to increase that examination score to a minimum of 50%, making sure to also be achieving an overall exam score of a minimum 70% (maximum of three attempts). *Please note: Minimum exam score requirements may vary by college or university; therefore, you should refer to your course addendum to determine what your minimum exam score requirements are.

 ● Complete all course journal article and essay writing assignments with the minimum word count shown for each writing assignment.

 ● Complete a course evaluation form at the end of the course.

 At the end of each course section, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 The average from your exam scores will be printed on your certificate.
 However, this is not your final grade since your required writing assignments have not been reviewed.
 Exceptionally written or poorly written required writing assignments, or violation of the academic integrity policy in the course syllabus, will affect your grade.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

-There are four Critical Thinking Questions that you must complete.
-You will do research on the questions and write brief essay responses relating it to the course content (and your personal experiences, when possible).
-To view the questions, click on REQUIRED ESSAY and choose the Critical Thinking Question that you are ready to complete; this will bring up a screen where you may enter your essay.
-You must write a minimum of 500 words (maximum 1,000) per essay.
-You may go back at any point to edit your essays, but you must be certain to click SAVE once you have completed your edits.
+There are four CTQs that you are required to complete.
+You will need to write a minimum of 500 words (maximum 1,000) per essay.
+You should explain how the information that you gained from the course will be applied and clearly convey a strong understanding of the course content as it relates to each CTQ.
+To view the questions, click on REQUIRED ESSAY and choose the CTQ that you are ready to complete; this will bring up a screen where you may enter your essay.
+Prior to course submission, you may go back at any point to edit your essay, but you must be certain to click SAVE once you are done with your edits.

-You must SAVE before you write another essay or move on to another part of the course.
+You must click SAVE before you write another essay or move on to another part of the course.

-To write your essays, click on REQUIRED ESSAY and choose the Journal Article that you would like to complete; this will bring up a screen where you can write your review.
+To write your summary, click on REQUIRED ESSAYS and choose the JAS that you would like to complete.
+A writing program will automatically launch where you can write your summary.
 When you are ready to stop, click SAVE.
-You may go back at any point to edit your essays, but you must be certain to click SAVE once you are done with your edits.
+Prior to course submission you may go back at any point to edit your summaries but you must be certain to click SAVE once you are done with your edits.
 For more information on the features of this assignment, please consult the HELP menu.

-You must SAVE before you write another essay or move on to another part of the course.
+You must click SAVE before you write another summary or move on to another part of the course.

 Understanding & Implementing Common Core Standards has been developed with the widest possible audience in mind because the core principles and practices of implementation need to be applied across K–12 settings.
 The primary goal of the course is to provide the rationale for the Common Core Standards (the why) and what research-based pedagogical approaches will help practitioners implement these standards in their unique context.
 The course acknowledges that practitioners are at varying stages of implementing these standards, so opportunities for self-reflection, learning about cross-cutting implementation strategies, and action planning are based on each course participant’s current practice and context.

-Steven Dahl has served as a district-level administrator overseeing a variety of federal programs, such as Special Education, English Language Learning (ELL), and Title 1, for the past 10 years.
-He has a Master’s Degree in Special Education and has completed post-Master’s coursework to obtain a Washington State Administrator Credential which certifies him to oversee programs ranging from Preschool settings through 12th grade (as well as post-secondary vocational programs for 18-21 year old students).
+Steven Dahl has served as a district-level administrator overseeing a variety of federal programs, such as Special Education, English Language Learning (ELL), and Title 1, for over 14 years.
+He currently serves as a school administrator overseeing programs for students who are provided academic and social emotional learning opportunities in very restrictive settings, including regional juvenile justice facilities.
+He has a master’s degree in Special Education and has completed post-master’s coursework to obtain a Washington State Administrator Credential, which certifies him to oversee programs ranging from preschool settings through 12th grade (as well as post-secondary vocational programs for 18–21-year-old students).
 He has 22 years of combined experience in resource-room special education classrooms, inclusion support in a comprehensive high school, and provision of support to adults with disabilities in accessing a wide range of in-school and community learning opportunities.
+He currently serves as Director of Professional Learning and Content Development for the Center for Educational Effectiveness (CEE) and as an educational consultant nationally.
 Please contact Professor Dahl if you have course content or examination questions.

 You may contact the facilitator by emailing Professor Dahl at email@example.com or calling him at 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
-Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
+Phone conferences will be limited to 10 minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.

-If you need personal assistance then email firstname.lastname@example.org or call (509) 891-7219.
+If you need personal assistance then email firstname.lastname@example.org or call 509-891-7219.
 When contacting technical support, please know your course version number (it is located at the bottom left side of the Welcome Screen) and your operating system, and be seated in front of the computer at the time of your call.